 Pasta, Pane, Vino

 Five Quarters invites you into Rachel Roddy’s home in Testaccio, a beloved neighborhood located in southern Rome.
-This cookbook takes its title from the capital’s “quinto quarto” tradition which saw offal and innards cooked down to create something delicious, though Five Quarters also features plant-based dishes that pay homage to Rome’s “poor man cuisine”.
-From cipolline in agrodolce alla Romana (Roman style sweet and sour onions) to pollo alla cacciatore (hunter’s-style rabbit), Roddy brings the flavors of Testaccio right into your kitchen.
+This cookbook takes its title from the capital’s quinto quarto tradition which saw offal and innards cooked down to create something delicious.
+Five Quarters also features plant-based dishes that pay homage to Rome’s “poor man cuisine.”
+From cipolline in agrodolce alla Romana (Roman style sweet-and-sour onions) to pollo alla cacciatore (hunter’s-style rabbit), Roddy brings the flavors of Testaccio right into your kitchen.

 Talia Baiocchi and Leslie Pariseau

-In Talia Baiocchi and Leslie Pariseau’s Spritz, you’ll not only learn how to stir up the perfect Aperol Spritz.
-You’ll also learn about the rise of Italian aperitivo and café culture, sacred traditions carried out by Italians from north to south.
+In Talia Baiocchi and Leslie Pariseau’s Spritz, you’ll not only learn how to stir up the perfect Aperol Spritz, you’ll also learn about the rise of Italian aperitivo and café culture.
+These sacred traditions are carried out by Italians from north to south.
 Impress your guests with delicious and refreshing cocktails, including Negroni Sbagliato, Hugo Spritz, Mont Blanc Fizz and the Punch Romaine.
 You’ll be transported to the canals of Venice or the sunny shores of Capri in no time.